 Or you could incorporate your name or something about you into the blog name, like Nomadic Matt.

 The domain name and blog name can be important for branding.
 If you want to build your brand around yourself, incorporating your name is a good option.

 If you don’t want to brand the blog around yourself, it would probably be better to avoid incorporating yourself into the blog name.

-Here at Vital Dollar, I do write about some of my personal experiences (like How I Turned a Photography Hobby into $1,138,610), but I’d rather brand the site around the content that I publish than around me personally.
+Here at Vital Dollar, I do write about some of my personal experiences, but I’d rather brand the site around the content that I publish than around me personally.
 One of the reasons is because I would like to publish a lot of content from other writers in the future, so I don’t think it makes the most sense for me to brand the blog around myself.